This is a new twist on using leftover baked ham that I would never have thought of ... but some other people did.

 3 tbsp. of butter

-1/2 of a medium size sweet onion, diced (or two shallots, sliced thinly)
+1/2 of a small sweet onion, diced (or one shallot, sliced thinly)

 1 large clove of garlic, minced